katlegoprince1998/SilentScribe-/README.md

 ---

-## 🧑‍💻 Contributing

-Want to contribute?
-Feel free to fork and build on it.
-Reach out with ideas or suggestions!

----

-## ⭐ Final Thoughts

-SilentScribe is more than a meeting tool—it's your team's accountability assistant.
-With smart transcriptions and task tracking, it ensures no good idea or responsibility is ever forgotten again.

-> "Talk less, track more – let SilentScribe handle the details."

----

 # 📘 SilentScribe – API Endpoints & UI Screens Documentation

 This document provides a comprehensive list of API endpoints and frontend screens to be implemented for the SilentScribe SaaS project.